Tosia Malamud

 Tosia Malamud's bust of Albert Einstein.

 Tosia Malamud (March 17, 1923 – July 16, 2008) was a Mexican sculptor of Ukrainian origin, one of the first female graduates of Mexico's Escuela Nacional de Artes Plásticas.
 Her family immigrated to Mexico when she was four, and her talent for art appeared early.
 She went to art college against her parents' wishes, graduating in 1943.
 Because of family obligations, her career did not begin until the mid-1950s with two important exhibitions that brought her style to the attention of critics.
 From then until her death, she exhibited her work in Mexico and abroad.
 She also created large and small works for public spaces.
 In addition to depictions of notable people, she created works mostly dealing with maternity, family and childhood which can be found in places such as the Museo de Arte Moderno and the Hospital Siglo XXI in Mexico City.
 La familia has become iconic for Mexico's Instituto Mexicano de Seguro Social and Viento for the Museo de Arte Contemporáneo in Morelia.

 Life

 Malamud was born on March 17, 1923, in Vinnytsia, Ukraine as the younger child of Isaac Malamud and Liza Bakal.
 The family fled the country to escape the Soviet government in 1927, when she was four years old.
-They arrived to Mexico the same year, and there her father began the first newspaper in print shop in Yiddish where a notable book called “Di Drai Vegn” (The Three Paths) was published as well as the works of poets such as Itzjak Berliner, Yacov Glatz and Moishe Glikovsky.
+They arrived in Mexico the same year, and there her father began the first newspaper in print shop in Yiddish where a notable book called “Di Drai Vegn” (The Three Paths) was published as well as the works of poets such as Itzjak Berliner, Yacov Glatz and Moishe Glikovsky.

 Malamud attended primary and middle school in Mexico and showed interest and talent in art at a very young age.
-In middle school she had the opportunity to work in ceramics, where she surprised her teacher as her ability to mold human figures.
+In middle school, she had the opportunity to work in ceramics, where she surprised her teacher as her ability to mold human figures.